Axway/platform-management-docs/content/en/docs/release_notes/13_0_0_release_notes.md

 ## 13.6.0 - 31 May 2023

-Platform Management 13.6.0 is a minor release which includes several new features, one improvement, several changed behaviors, and several fixed issues.
+Platform Management 13.6.0 is a minor release which includes three new features, one improvement, three changed behaviors, and five fixed issues.

 __New features__

 * Added a *Marketplace Activity* view containing events related to the management of your marketplace and its assets as well as actions performed by consumer org members.
 The events can be filtered by date range, event type, or consumer org.
-* Added an *Activity* link from the *Marketplace Consumer Orgs* view linking to the *Marketplace Activity* view for the selected consumer org.
+* Added an *Activity* link from the *Marketplace Consumer Orgs* view to the *Marketplace Activity* view for the selected consumer org.
 * Added a toggle to the *Marketplace Settings* view allowing organization Administrator and Marketplace Manager role users to enable *Identity Provider* support for the marketplace's consumer orgs.

 __Improvement__